 Photographers and videographers regularly push the limit of data storage and archiving solutions, especially as camera makers constantly increase megapixel sensor density.
-Network Attached Storage (NAS) systems are indispensable to help store these large amounts of data, whether it’s 20-50 megapixel stills or 1080p, 4K or 8K video footage.
+Network attached storage (NAS) systems are indispensable to help store these large amounts of data, whether it’s 20-50 megapixel stills or 1080p, 4K, or 8K video footage.
 Data creep is inevitable.
 What can you do to get the most out of your NAS and future backup strategy?
-Enter B2 Cloud Storage.
+Enter Backblaze B2 Cloud Storage.

-B2 Cloud Storage can help you make sure your archived photos and videos are safe for as long as you need them in a secure offsite location.
-B2 is reliable cloud storage available for a fraction of the price of other cloud storage services: One-quarter what you’d pay Amazon.
-It’s easy to use thanks to a powerful web GUI, an open API and even a CLI.
+B2 Cloud Storage can help you make sure your archived photos and videos are safe for as long as you need them in a secure off-site location.
+Backblaze B2 is reliable cloud storage available for a fraction of the price of other cloud storage services: one quarter what you’d pay Amazon.
+It’s easy to use thanks to a powerful web GUI, an open API, and even a CLI.

 Synology is one of the most popular vendors of NAS systems currently in use in small to medium-sized businesses (SMBs) like many photography and video businesses.
-If you’re currently using a Synology NAS, you can begin backing up and syncing to B2 right away.
-Synology’s Cloud Sync app—available as part of Synology’s DiskStation Manager (DSM) software—supports B2.
+If you’re currently using a Synology NAS, you can begin backing up and syncing to B2 Cloud Storage right away.
+Synology’s Cloud Sync app—available as part of Synology’s DiskStation Manager (DSM) software—supports Backblaze B2.

-CloudBerry is an enormously popular app for backing up Windows Server systems, and it supports B2.
-CloudBerry makes a version of its software to support Synology and makes apps for other platforms too.
+CloudBerry is an enormously popular app for backing up Windows Server systems, and it supports B2 Cloud Storage.
+CloudBerry makes a version of its software to support Synology and makes apps for other platforms, too.

 2. A Complete Backup Strategy Will Save Your Bacon